apache/spark/docs/sql-ref-syntax-aux-show-tables.md

 ---
 ### Description

-The `SHOW TABLES` statement returns all the tables for an optionally specified `database`.
+The `SHOW TABLES` statement returns all the tables for an optionally specified database.
 Additionally, the output of this statement may be filtered by an optional matching pattern.
 If no database is specified then the tables are returned from the current database.